pape-barro/edge-gateway/README.md

 Single Channel LoRaWAN Edge-Gateway
 ==============================
 ```
-[ A multi-services and multi-optional gateway for communities ]
+[ A single channel LoRaWAN multi-services and multi-optional gateway for communities ]
 { IN PROGRESS ...}
 ```
-This repository contains a proof-of-concept implementation of a single channel LoRaWAN gateway.
+This repository contains a proof-of-concept implementation of a single channel LoRaWAN multi-services and multi-optional gateway for communities.

 It has been tested on the Raspberry Pi platform, using a Semtech SX1272 transceiver (HopeRF RFM92W), and SX1276 (HopeRF RFM95W).